bhagvat-sntps/pg-cdc/readme.md

     - zookeeper
     - debezium connector

-Hit below to cmd to run containers for above images
+Hit below to cmd to run containers for above images ,

 `$ docker-compose up --build`

+In case you are using local postgres , then use below one

+`$ docker compose --profile local-db up -d`

 -----